apeschar/esbuild-vue/README.md

 ~~~
 vuePlugin({
-    workers: false
+    workers: false,
+    onReadFile: path => {
+        console.error("The following dependency was used:", path);
+    }
 })
 ~~~

-The following option is available:
+The following options are available:

 * `workers`: The maximum amount of worker threads to use for compilation.
 By default this is 4 or the amount of CPUs available, whichever is least.
 (During my testing, larger amounts of threads don't provide a performance improvement.)
 Use `false` to disable multithreading.
+* `onReadFile`: Will be called with the (non-normalized) paths of every file read during the compilation process.
+For example, external files included using `@import` declarations in `<style>` blocks.

 [sfc]: https://vuejs.org/v2/guide/single-file-components.html
 [esbuild]: https://esbuild.github.io/